Doxuno

 STANDARD EXCLUSIONS

-This Agreement does not apply to information that: (a) is or becomes publicly available through no act or omission of the Receiving Party; (b) was lawfully in the Receiving Party's possession prior to disclosure, as evidenced by contemporaneous written records; (c) is independently developed by the Receiving Party without reference to or use of the Confidential Information, as evidenced by written records; or (d) is required to be disclosed by applicable South African law, a court order, or a direction by a regulatory authority (including the Information Regulator established under POPIA), provided that the Receiving Party gives prompt written notice to the Disclosing Party (to the extent permitted by law) and reasonably cooperates in seeking a protective order or equivalent relief.
+This Agreement does not apply to information that: (a) is or becomes publicly available through no act or omission of the Receiving Party; (b) was lawfully in the Receiving Party's possession before disclosure, as evidenced by contemporaneous written records; (c) is independently developed by the Receiving Party without reference to or use of the Confidential Information, as evidenced by written records; (d) is rightfully received from a third party without an obligation of confidentiality; or (e) is required to be disclosed by applicable South African law, a court order or a direction by a regulatory authority (including the Information Regulator established under POPIA), provided that the Receiving Party gives prompt written notice to the Disclosing Party (to the extent permitted by law) and reasonably co-operates in seeking a protective order or equivalent relief.

 5.